 West Yellowstone: "Snowmobile Capital of the World"

-West Yellowstone, Montana, is aptly called "The Snowmobile Capital of the World."
+West Yellowstone, Mont., is aptly called "The Snowmobile Capital of the World."
 The town, which is located right next to Yellowstone's West Entrance, is a mecca for winter recreation enthusiasts.
 Hundreds of miles of maintained trails start right in town and can take the sledder to the tops of mountains and/or to other trail systems in Montana, Idaho and Wyoming.
 And snow, well, let's just say it's not a problem in West Yellowstone, an area that occasionally enjoys 28 feet of it in a single year.

 There is so much snow and so many rental snowmobiles available in West Yellowstone, that there is no need for a four-wheeled vehicle here during winter.
 In fact, except for on a couple of roads, snowmobiling is allowed throughout the town.
 Visitors ride their sleds right up to the restaurants, attractions and hotels.